contemplata/contemplata/README.md

 [http://localhost:8000](http://localhost:8000) (assuming that you performed the steps described in the [setup](#setup) section).

-To start annotating, you will have to log in as an administrator (login = `admin`, password = `admin`), create annotator accounts, upload files, and assign the files to the individual annotators.
+To start annotating, you will have to log in as administrator (login = `admin`, password = `admin`), change the password, create annotator accounts, upload files, and assign the files to the individual annotators.

 # Architecture